garrard12/CSE_477_Web-Application-Architecture-Development/README.md

 The <ins>JS</ins>, <ins>CSS</ins>, and images to each page are stored

 #### Templates
-HTMl/Django templates (not all of them have been update to since I want to keep a recoded of my growth)
+<ins>HTMl/Django</ins> templates (not all of them have been update to since I want to keep a recoded of my growth)

 #### utils/database

-Create the database from the SQL data and CSV using __python.
+Create the database from the SQL data and CSV using <ins>python</ins>.
 In addition to allowing any changes/request to the database.